 Digression 3: CORROSION - Rust Never Sleeps

-DDEFEATING RUST is an endless drudgery of oiling, greasing, brushing, scraping, cleansing, swabbing, painting, repainting, re-repainting, and finally discarding.
+DEFEATING RUST is an endless drudgery of oiling, greasing, brushing, scraping, cleansing, swabbing, painting, repainting, re-repainting, and finally discarding.
 All that hassle and expense is a strong incentive to devote a great deal of science and engineering to improve the situation.
 Thus maintenance issues are the force behind the anti-corrosion part of technological progress.
 We want to make rust just go away, and it just won’t.
 So we negotiate.

 Later editions of John Muir’s opus on Volkswagen repair conclude with a section titled “How To Keep Your VW Alive Forever.”
 The book emphasizes that the most crucial requirement is to “keep rust at bay.”1 Storing the car is no solution because it will suffer from what dealers call “lot rot.”
 Since rust thrives in moist conditions, humid climates are deadly.
 The most corrosive regions are near the salty moisture in ocean air or on icy roads strewn with salt to make driving safer.
 In America’s humid southeast and freezing northern states, few old VWs can be found still running.
 They’ve all rusted out.

-John Jerome rants in his book Truck
+John Jerome rants in his book Truck,

 Road salt makes a mushy, corrosive paste that is flung universally about the under- and over-sides of every vehicle.
 It fouls all the metal parts, pits windshields, scours paint, and reduces the useful life of north-country motor vehicles by several years.
 It also kills roadside trees, pollutes streams and wells, and destroys gardens.2